kloi34/amoguSV/README.md

 * Single
 * Remove

-More about these tools can be found at the [wiki page](https://github.com/kloi34/amoguSV/wiki)
+More about these tools can be found (later, when the wiki exists) at the [wiki page](https://github.com/kloi34/amoguSV/wiki)
 ## Installation
 Press the green download code button on GitHub
 Download as a ZIP file